< All Posts

 Long supply lines for automation equipment.
 Most warehouse automation equipment is manufactured in Europe, Japan, or China.
 Lead times for AS/RS systems, AMR fleets, and sortation systems are typically 6 to 12 months from order to delivery.
 Australian businesses need to plan automation projects further ahead than their European or North American counterparts, where equipment is sourced closer to the point of installation.

 Automating a broken process.
-If your warehouse processes are poorly designed, inconsistent, or undocumented, automating them will produce automated inefficiency, not automated efficiency.
+If your warehouse processes are poorly designed, inconsistent, or undocumented, automating them produces automated inefficiency, not automated efficiency.
 The prerequisite for automation is a well-designed process.
 If your receiving, putaway, picking, packing, and dispatch processes have not been optimised for the current operation, optimise them first.
-The improvement from process redesign alone is often 15 to 25 percent, and it makes the subsequent automation more effective.
+Process redesign alone often delivers meaningful throughput and accuracy improvements, and it makes subsequent automation more effective.

 Over-automating.
 Not every process in the warehouse needs to be automated.
 The highest ROI typically comes from automating the highest-volume, most repetitive processes: picking in a high-SKU environment, storage and retrieval in a space-constrained facility, or sortation in a high-volume dispatch operation.
 Automating low-volume, high-variability processes often delivers poor returns because the flexibility required to handle variability is expensive to build into automated systems.

-Underinvesting in WMS.
+Underinvesting in the WMS.
 Automation equipment executes tasks.
 The warehouse management system (WMS) orchestrates the operation: directing work, managing inventory, optimising workflows, and integrating with the ERP.
-Investing in automation equipment without a capable WMS is like buying a high-performance engine and putting it in a car with no steering.
+Investing in automation equipment without a capable WMS is like buying a high-performance engine without the drivetrain to deliver it.
 The WMS investment should precede or accompany the automation investment, not follow it.

 Phase 1: Foundation.
-Implement or upgrade your WMS if you do not have one that provides real-time inventory visibility, directed picking, and integration with your ERP.
+Implement or upgrade your WMS to provide real-time inventory visibility, directed picking, and ERP integration.
 Optimise your warehouse layout and processes.
 Introduce barcode scanning or RFID if you have not already.
 These steps are low-cost, low-risk, and deliver immediate productivity and accuracy improvements.
 They also create the data foundation that subsequent automation depends on.

 Phase 3: Integrated automation.
 Expand automation across multiple processes, integrating them through a warehouse execution system (WES) or an advanced WMS that orchestrates both manual and automated workflows.
 This is where goods-to-person systems, AS/RS, and robotic picking come into play for organisations with the volume and complexity to justify them.

 Phase 4: Intelligent automation.
 Overlay AI and machine learning to optimise workflows dynamically: predictive slotting, demand-responsive labour allocation, and real-time throughput optimisation.
-This phase is where the organisations at the leading edge of warehouse technology in Australia are operating.
-It requires a mature data environment, a capable WMS/WES, and operational teams that can work effectively with algorithmic decision support.
+This is where the leading edge of Australian warehouse technology currently sits.
+It requires a mature data environment, a capable WMS or WES, and operational teams that can work effectively with algorithmic decision support.

 Most Australian mid-market businesses should be somewhere between Phase 1 and Phase 2.
 The organisations that leap to Phase 3 or 4 without the foundations in place are the ones that underdeliver on their automation investment.
 The phased approach manages risk, builds capability, and ensures each investment is justified by demonstrated operational need rather than technology ambition.